DecidrApp/decidr/README.md

 The product page, where you can get the APK, can be found here: https://decidrapp.github.io/

-This is a project for SENG 485A by Joe Zlonicky and Davis Carlson.
+This is a project for CSC 485A by Joe Zlonicky and Davis Carlson.

 ## Resources
 [Milestone slides](https://github.com/DecidrApp/decidr/wiki/Milestone-Presentations)